top of page

 Sweet Taste

-The taste that adheres to the inside of the mouth, gives pleasure to the body, and comforts the sense organs is the sweet taste (AH, Sū, 10/2).
+Of the 6 tastes of Ayurveda, the taste that adheres to the inside of the mouth, gives pleasure to the body, and comforts the sense organs is the sweet taste (AH, Sū, 10/2).

-But the sweet taste is not just sugar, although it includes sugar.
 Dairy, meats, grains, legumes, oils, sweet fruits, and sweet vegetables also fall into this sweet taste category.

 It pacifies vata and pitta doshas while increasing kapha dosha when consumed in excess.